jagthebeetle/jagthebeetle.github.io/_posts/2016-05-04-sqrrt-partial.md

 It's like how [Quentin Blake](https://en.wikipedia.org/wiki/The_Twits#/media/File:The_Twits_first_edition.jpg) draws hair!

 (When you don't fully connect nodes, why does the tree only grow up-down-left-right?
-By ignoring the Z coordinate, I essentially pick the "nearest" point as squashed down along the Z-axis.
-(I guess these are called projections in proper-speak).
+By ignoring the Z coordinate, I pick the "nearest" point as squashed down along the Z-axis, onto the X-Y plane.
-So I end up with a greater distribution of points tugging the tree back and forth along the Z axis.
+("Projections," these are also known as).
+So I end up with points pushing and pulling the tree along the Z axis.
 Stuck between a rock and a hard place, you move along the plane in which you're sandwiched, right?
 #StatsExplanationsThatDon'tPassMuster)